19 Day High School Service Programs

 Day 8: During a day stay with a local family, you and a VISIONS buddy spend the day becoming fully absorbed in the life of Santa Rosa.
 You may help out around your family’s house or in the fields, sample some traditional Ecuadorian cuisine, or play with their children, all the while practicing Spanish and learning about what it’s like to live, work and play on this island.

 Day 9: We take a boat to North Seymour Island, which is uninhabited by humans, but home to frigate birds, blue-footed boobies, sea lions and other wildlife.
-Explore the trails on the island, then spend the afternoon snorkeling at this ecological wonderland.
+Explore the trails on the island, then spend the afternoon snorkeling in this ecological wonderland.

 Days 10 – 13: Dive into a second week at the worksites.
 Afternoons are spent learning how to roast coffee and visiting the El Chato Tortoise Reserve and nearby lava tubes.
 Remember to bring a headlamp for exploring these fascinating underground tunnels!
 On Friday afternoon, we also spend an afternoon and evening in Puerto Ayora, the main town on the island, to check out the weekly handicrafts and fish markets.
 The main streets are closed to car traffic and are filled instead with music and dancing, so we stay in town to have dinner and join in the fun.